-- 109. The following issues have been identified with respect to dispersion modelling: - The use of AUSROADS is not supported given the complex terrain and spatially non-uniform meteorology.
-It is unclear whether this will adequately predict worst case effects in the Oakley Creek valley. - Stack dispersion modelling should be undertaken for a full year of meteorological data in accordance with ARC guidance (ARC/NZTA, 2010).
+- 118. The following issues have been identified with respect to dispersion modelling: - The use of AUSROADS is not supported given the complex terrain and spatially non-uniform meteorology.
+It is unclear whether this will adequately predict worst case effects in the Oakley Creek valley.
+Further evidence should be provided to address this issue. - Stack dispersion modelling should be undertaken for a full year of meteorological data in accordance with ARC guidance (ARC/NZTA, 2010).
 Dispersion modelling and sensitivity analysis should also be undertaken to evaluate alternative stack heights. - There is some uncertainty around the management of portal emissions.
-The tunnel traffic management plan should be subject to approval.
+Relevant aspects of tunnel traffic management plan should be clarified, or be subject to approval.